sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 optimized_image: https://res.cloudinary.com/thebizdom-in/image/upload/v1594139561/Surname_fgezuh.png
 tags:
 - IndianBusinessHistory
+- BusinessHouses
 category: community
 date: '2020-02-22 21:46:16'
-subtitle: Know more about the Origin of some famous Indian Surnames.
+subtitle: Know more about the Origin of some famous Indian Mercantile Surname.
 ---

 The greatest number of Indian family names were derived from Sanskrit, however few occupational family names also came from Arabic and Persian (Farsi) -Dewan, Majmudar (record keeper), Malik, Shroff, Doshi, Sarkar, and Sood.
 Plus adapted from western world, like Mistry (Portuguese), from mestre ‘master, expert’.